agiledev-students-spring2025/1-proposal-hello-proposal/README.md

 ### Scope

-A group of approximately 4 - 6 programmers to undertake in one semester is feasible and we can minimize third-party API complexity by limiting the social media platforms we want to use.
+A group of approximately 4 - 6 programmers to undertake in one semester is feasible and we can minimize third-party API complexity by limiting the social media platforms we want to integrate.